Bhairavi is one of the ragas most often performed in the classical tradition of Hindustani music.

 In most gharanas it has become usual to end the concert by raga Bhairavi.

-For More Indian artist blog.
+For More Indian artist blog and indian instruments.
 Please Click here.